Chart Color Schemes

 Cultural Diversity

-Shepparton - South East was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics
+The level of cultural diversity witnessed in Shepparton - South East was found to be above average when compared nationally for a number of language and cultural background related metrics

-Shepparton-South East had a higher cultural diversity than most local markets, with 28.1% of its population born overseas and 31.8% speaking languages other than English at home.
-Christianity was the predominant religion in Shepparton-South East, comprising 44.3%.
-Islam was overrepresented at 16.4%, compared to the Rest of Vic average of 7.0%.
-In terms of ancestry, the top three groups were English (23.7%), Australian (22.8%), and Other (18.4%), which was higher than the regional average of 10.3%.
+Shepparton-South East has a higher cultural diversity than most local markets, with 28.1% of its population born overseas and 31.8% speaking a language other than English at home.
+Christianity is the predominant religion in Shepparton-South East, comprising 44.3% of people, while Islam is overrepresented at 16.4%, substantially higher than the Rest of Vic average of 7.0%.
+The top three ancestry groups are English (23.7%), Australian (22.8%), and Other (18.4%), which is significantly higher than the regional average of 10.3%.
+Notably, Italian ethnicity is overrepresented at 6.5% compared to the regional average of 6.0%, Macedonian at 0.7% versus 0.4%, and Samoan at 0.6% versus 0.4%.

 Frequently Asked Questions - Diversity